martinthomson/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 highly asynchronous, some amount of perturbation is always possible without causing a major change in available bandwidth.

-In this region, CUBIC is very careful.
-The convex profile ensures that the window increases very slowly at the beginning and gradually increases its increase rate.
+Unless it is overridden by the AIMD window increase, CUBIC is very careful in this region.
+The convex profile aims to increase the window very slowly at the beginning when *cwnd* is around *W<sub>max</sub>* and then gradually increases its rate of increase.
 We also call this region the "maximum probing phase", since CUBIC is searching for a new *W<sub>max</sub>*.
 In this region, *cwnd* MUST be incremented by

 ~~~ math
 \frac{target - cwnd}{cwnd}